Aug 28, 2020 | All the Online Resources to Successfully Transition to Industry As a PhD.

 The Freelance Academic: Transform Your Creative Life and Career (Pryal, 2019): The author tells her professional story and gives practical advice for how to develop the career you want, and how to effectively use your creativity and your strengths at work.

 What Is out There for Me?
-The Landscape of Post-PhD Career Tracks (Bielczyk, 2019): Comprehensive guidebook listing the scope of professions that you might might choose as a PhD graduate, working environments (a.k.a. tribes) in the job market, and effective strategies to land jobs.
-The book also contains self-discovery exercises, and testimonials from PhD graduates who now successfully self-navigate in industry.
+The Landscape of Post-PhD Career Tracks (Bielczyk, 2019): Comprehensive guidebook listing the scope of professions that you might choose as a PhD graduate, working environments (also known as tribes) in the job market, and effective strategies to land jobs.
+The book also contains self-discovery exercises, and testimonials from PhD graduates who now successfully self-navigate in industry building their career paths.

 The PhD Career Coaching Guide: Job Search Strategies, Interview Techniques and Life Lessons for Achieving Success (Persson, 2020): Advice on how to find a good job, attract employers, and successfully get through the job application process.